Allergy Relief - AchooAllergy.com

 • How much do I want to spend?

-With a mold or mildew smell and some dampness, a small to mid-size pint model, such as the Soleus 40 pint, would be a logical place to start.
-If your problem is more severe, visible condensation on the floors and walls, you will need to opt for a more heavy duty model like the Danby 50 pint or an Ebac dehumidifier.
-With a 70 pint dehumidifier, you would empty it less often, but a full tank is much heavier to lift than that of a 30 pint dehumidifier.
-They may run less, but they will consume more power.
-The opposite is true for the smaller dehumidifiers.
+With a mold or mildew smell and some dampness, a small to mid-size pint model would be a logical place to start.
+If your problem is more severe, with visible condensation on the floors and walls, you will need to opt for a larger room style dehumidifier, the Soleus 95 pint, or a more heavy duty model like a Dri-Eaz or Santa Fe dehumidifier.
+Power consumption is also no small matter.
+Annual costs can add up quickly if you are using a dehumidifier throughout the year.
+Whether or not there is a direct drain (porting) option or included condensate pump can also be very important for situations where the dehumidifier is likely to run often.
 Small to midsize units would be better suited in the upper floors of your home, while the larger units would be best suited for the lower levels.
 As a basic guide for home usage,

 What is Porting?